 St. Anthony Medical Center Settlement

-On April 16, 2019, the Honorable Sharon Johnson Coleman granted preliminary approval of the Settlement.
-Information regarding the Settlement can be found in the Court-approved Notice and by reading the following:
+On August 14, 2019, the Honorable Sharon Johnson Coleman granted final approval of the Settlement Agreement.

-On June 2, 2014, Plaintiffs Lenore Owens, Jean Jewett, Lori Buksar, and Julia Snyder filed a putative class action Complaint in the United States District Court for the Northern District of Illinois against St. Anthony Medical Center (“SAMC”) and various other Defendants alleging violations of ERISA.
+On June 2, 2014, Plaintiffs Lenore Owens, Jean Jewett, Lori Buksar, and Julia Snyder (collectively, “Plaintiffs”) filed a putative class action Complaint, on behalf of themselves and all persons similarly situated, in the United States District Court for the Northern District of Illinois against St. Anthony Medical Center (“SAMC”) and various other Defendants, alleging violations of ERISA.
 The Complaint alleged that Defendants denied the participants and beneficiaries of the St. Anthony Medical Center Retirement Plan (“Plan”) the protections of ERISA by claiming the Plan qualified as an ERISA exempt “church plan.”
-The Complaint alleges that the Plan is not a “church plan” because neither SAMC nor Franciscan Sisters of Chicago Service Corporation (“FSCSC”) is a church or a convention or association of churches, and because the Plan was not established by a church or by a convention or association of churches.
-The Complaint further alleges that the Defendants breached their duties under ERISA by, among other things: underfunding the Plan by over $32 million; failing to furnish Plaintiffs or any member of the class with ERISA-required disclosures; violating ERISA’s anti-cutback provisions; failing to obtain insurance for the Plan from the Pension Benefit Guaranty Corporation; and failing to properly terminate the Plan in accordance with ERISA.
-The Complaint alleges that, following the termination of the Plan in 2012, Plan participants received pension benefits which were substantially less than the actuarial equivalent of the pension benefits which they had been promised and had accrued under the Plan.
+The Complaint alleged that the Plan is not a “church plan” because neither SAMC nor Franciscan Sisters of Chicago Service Corporation (“FSCSC”) is a church or a convention or association of churches, and because the Plan was not established by a church or by a convention or association of churches.
+The Complaint further alleged that the Defendants breached their duties under ERISA by, among other things: underfunding the Plan by over $32 million; failing to furnish Plaintiffs or any member of the class with ERISA-required disclosures; violating ERISA’s anti-cutback provisions; failing to obtain insurance for the Plan from the Pension Benefit Guaranty Corporation; and failing to properly terminate the Plan in accordance with ERISA.
+The Complaint alleged that, following the termination of the Plan in 2012, Plan participants received pension benefits which were substantially less than the actuarial equivalent of the pension benefits which they had been promised and had accrued under the Plan.
 Defendants deny and continue to deny all claims asserted by Plaintiffs.
-The Complaint further alleges that operation of the Plan as a church plan is a violation of the Establishment Clause of the U.S. Constitution.
+The Complaint further alleged that operation of the Plan as a church plan is a violation of the Establishment Clause of the U.S. Constitution.
 Defendants maintain that the Plan qualified as a church plan under ERISA, and that the Plan was operated, funded, and terminated in accordance with the Plan’s governing documents and applicable laws.
 Defendants deny that they have engaged in any wrongdoing whatsoever.

-A similar case concerning the church plan exemption was heard by the Supreme Court in 2017.
+A similar case concerning the church plan exemption was heard by the United States Supreme Court in 2017.
 Advocate Health Care Network v.
 Stapleton, 137 S. Ct.
 1652 (2017).
-The Supreme Court ruled against the plan participants, holding that a church plan did not need to be established by a church.
+In that case the Supreme Court ruled against the plan participants, holding that a church plan did not need to be established by a church.
 This ruling was issued while this case was pending and eliminated one of Plaintiffs’ arguments that the Plan was not a church plan.
 Following that ruling, on December 4, 2017, Plaintiffs filed their Third Amended Class Action Complaint, which includes alternative state law claims.
 Defendants denied that Plaintiffs had any valid state law claims.

 The Settlement Class

-On April 16, 2019, the preliminary approval of the Settlement was granted on behalf of the following Settlement Class:
+On August 14, 2019, final approval of the Settlement Agreement was granted on behalf of the following Settlement Class:

 All Plan participants or Plan beneficiaries who received or were issued a reduced benefit distribution from the Plan in 2012, after the Plan’s termination on March 31, 2012.
 Excluded from the class are the Individual Defendants named in the Complaint.

-The Settlement Class shall be certified as a non-opt out class action for settlement purposes only, pursuant to Federal Rules of Civil Procedure 23 (b)(1) and/or (b)(2).
+The Settlement Class was certified as a non-opt out class action for settlement purposes only, pursuant to Federal Rules of Civil Procedure 23 (b)(1) and/or (b)(2).